-Viterra (formerly Glencore Agri) is a global agricultural product handling and logistics company connecting major exporting countries to regions with supply deficit.
-The Group owns a 49.99% stake in Viterra.
 Viterra's origination and marketing activities focus on the following commodities: grains, oils/oilseeds, cotton and sugar.
 These activities are supported by investments in controlled and non-controlled storage, handling, processing and port facilities in strategic locations.
+Viterra's recently completed Gavilon acquisition (which primarily provides US market presence) yields further benefits of scale and synergy opportunities.
 Following the Group's disposal of a majority stake in Viterra in 2016, Viterra is operated and accounted for as a joint venture, and reported through "corporate and other" activities.

-Viterra participates across the global food supply chain, from origination, processing, storage and handling, to marketing activities.
+Viterra participates across the global food supply chain, from origination to processing, storage and handling and marketing activities.